All Episodes

 I'm not a scientist at all.

-But as a person who has used a homeopathic approach to health and realizing that our Earth is seemingly in peril because of this climate change, I do know that they are geoengineering and can actually manipulate the weather with it.
+But as a person who has used a homeopathic approach to help, and realizing that our Earth is seemingly in peril because of this climate change, I do know that they are geoengineering and can actually manipulate the weather with it.

-There are theories and some science that points toward eventually
+There are theories and some science that points toward eventually doing something like that, but not at the moment.

 According to them, they just put out an article, I don't know, about a month ago, there has been no global warming in 22 years.